-- The Guidance Document recommends inter alia: - alternative temporary placement/redeployment of the employee; - restriction on certain duties and a prohibition on performing high risk procedures; - stricter physical distancing protocols, barriers or additional hygiene measures; - protective isolation; and - specific PPE appropriate to the risk of the task/activity. - Where the recommended alternatives are not possible, then consideration should be given for an employee to work from home, where they are able to do so.
+The Guidance Document recommends inter alia:

+- alternative temporary placement/ redeployment of the employee; - restriction on certain duties and a prohibition on performing high risk procedures; - stricter physical distancing protocols, barriers or additional hygiene measures; - protective isolation; and - specific PPE appropriate to the risk of the task/activity. - Where the recommended alternatives are not possible, then consideration should be given for an employee to work from home, where they are able to do so.

-11. Where a vulnerable employee cannot work from home, what leave procedures will apply to the said employee?
+11. Where a vulnerable employee cannot work from home, what leave procedures will apply to said employee?

-- Where possible, an employee should be declared temporarily incapacitated should workplace accommodation not be possible and provided it has been motivated by a doctor/occupational medical practitioner. - Where temporary incapacity is impossible, the employee should be entitled to use their sick leave if appropriate. - Where an employee's sick leave is exhausted, employees may use their annual leave. - Where applicable, the business must access the eligibility of the employee to receive additional company benefits and/or UIF. - Unpaid leave in these circumstances is not recommended and the Guidance Document stipulates that where it is contemplated, it must be as matter of last resort. - In terms of the TERS directive issued on 11 August 2020, where an employer is unable to accommodate a vulnerable employee in the workplace, provided an employee has suffered a partial or complete loss of income, the employee may claim TERS benefits.
+- Temporary incapacity, should workplace accommodation not be possible and provided it has been motivated by a doctor/occupational medical practitioner; - if impossible - Where temporary incapacity is impossible, the employee should be entitled to use their sick leave if appropriate; - Where an employee's sick leave is exhausted, employees may use their annual leave, where an employee's working time is reduced or temporarily stopped, an employee may be entitled to a TERS claim; - Where applicable, the business must access the eligibility of the employee to receive additional company benefits and/or UIF; - Unpaid leave in these circumstances is not recommended and the Guidance Document stipulates that where it is contemplated it must be as matter of last resort.